New England Steamrollers

-The New England Steamrollers were a former Arena Football League team based in Providence, Rhode Island.
+The New England Steamrollers were an Arena Football League team based in Providence, Rhode Island.
 The team played in the AFL's 1988 season.
 The Steamrollers were one of four teams to enter the AFL in 1988, and along with the New York Knights and Los Angeles Cobras were folded following the season.

 The Steamrollers were based out of Providence, Rhode Island and played their home games at the Providence Civic Center.
 They were the first professional football team of any kind to play in Providence since the Providence Steam Roller folded in 1933 and the first non-minor league professional sports franchise to play in the city since the NBA's Providence Steamrollers folded in 1949.

 The coach of the Steamrollers was former Boston Patriots All-Pro quarterback Babe Parilli.

 History

 In 1988, Concert and fight promoter, Frank J. Russo, and jeweler, Robert Andreoli, purchased a limited partnership from the Arena Football League to own the rights to a Providence, Rhode Island team.
 The team's first move was the hiring of Head Coach, Babe Parilli in March.
 After a 3-9 season, the Steamrollers didn't achieve the dollar amount that Russo and Andreoli thought they would, and the franchise folded.